-7. If the faculty member makes a timely written request for a hearing, the Provost chancellor shall ensure a process is in place so that the hearing is timely accorded before the Faculty Hearings Committee.
+6. If the faculty member makes a timely written request for a hearing, the chancellor shall ensure a process is in place so that the hearing is timely accorded before the Faculty Hearings Committee.
 The hearing shall be on the written specification of reasons for the intended discharge or imposition of a serious sanction.
-The hearing committee shall accord the faculty member 2030 calendar days from the time it receives the faculty member’s written request for a hearing to prepare a defense.
+The hearing committee shall accord the faculty member 30 calendar days from the time it receives the faculty member’s written request for a hearing to prepare a defense.
 The Faculty Hearing Committee may, upon the faculty member's written request and for good cause, extend this time by written notice to the faculty member.
 The Faculty Hearing Committee will ordinarily endeavor to complete the hearing within 90 calendar days except under unusual circumstances such as when a hearing request is received during official university breaks and holidays and despite reasonable efforts the hearing committee cannot be assembled.
-The procedures for the hearing are set forth in Section 4.10A10B.3..
+The procedures for the hearing are set forth in Section 4.10B.3.

-8. When a faculty member has been notified of the institution's intention to discharge the faculty member, the Chancellor may reassign the individual to other duties or suspend the faculty member at any time and continue the suspension until a final decision concerning discharge has been reached by the procedures prescribed herein.
+7. When a faculty member has been notified of the institution's intention to discharge the faculty member, the Chancellor may reassign the individual to other duties or suspend the faculty member at any time until a final decision concerning discharge has been reached by the procedures prescribed herein.
 Suspension shall be exceptional and shall be with full pay.

 E. Termination of a Position for Financial Exigency or Major Curtailment or Elimination of a Program